Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - You want the absolute simplest setup

-Choose Zettle as your budget POS if:
+Choose Zettle if:

 - You already use PayPal for other payments